Jellix/AdaSDL/README_penWin32.txt

 Pen Layout

 /local/
-   GNAT        <-- you have to paste it here copying from a normal installation
+   GNAT        <-- you have to paste it here after copying from a normal installation
       2012
          ...
-   Git         <-- you have to paste it here copying from a normal installation
+   Git         <-- (OPTIONAL) you have to paste it here after copying from a normal installation
       ...
    prog_Ada    <- make directory (optional)
       adasdl   <-- Uncompressed or from git clone